 Dem people not from the Caribbean!

-We do not talk truthfully among ourselves about the line between complimenting and harassment.
+We do not talk truthfully among ourselves, our societies, about the line between complimenting and harassment.
 Wearing make up, looking pretty and being in the presence of a celebrity is enough to be denied your dignity.
 Verbal innuendo and unwanted remarks are part of the culture we do not want to get rid of.

 Do not apologise, Chris.